jacksight/xina520_official_jailbreak/-UPDATE.md

 **6.** In XinaA15 settings, enable: `Reinstall the jailbreak environment`

-**NOTE:** Enabling the option is required for a successful upgrade from a lower XinaA15 version.
+> Enabling the option in step 6 is required for a successful upgrade from a lower XinaA15 version.

 **7.** After enabling this, tap `OpenJailbreak` to re-jailbreak.